foopod/gbaGamejam2021/README.md

 bn::affine_bg_ptr map_bg = bn::affine_bg_items::map.create_bg(0, 0);
 ```

 Okay, so I don't know if it is working or not.
-I am guessing most of the image would be off the screen anyway.
+I am guessing most of the image would be off the screen anyway because it is 512x512 but I only use a very small area of it.

 Let's jump straight into the camera so we can move it around and find our background.